LouisFoucard/Virtual_car/README.md

 Upcoming updates include:
 - use of batch normalization to accelerate the training of the neural network.
-- replace the ad hoc UDP communication with the Blender-python interface module (Blender Learning Environment)I recently developed for machine learning purposes (https://github.com/LouisFoucard/BLE_python_interface)
+- replace the ad hoc UDP communication with the Blender-python interface module (Blender Learning Environment) that I recently developed for machine learning purposes (https://github.com/LouisFoucard/BLE_python_interface)